Automatic Melody Harmonization with Triad Chords: A Comparative Study: Proposed Objective Metrics

 \section{Proposed Objective Metrics}

 To our knowledge, there are at present no standardized, objective evaluation metrics for the melody harmonization task.
-The only objective metric adopted by \citep{lim17}, in evaluating the models they built is a categorical cross entropy-based chord prediction error, representing the discrepancy between the ground truth chords $Y_*$ and predicted chords. $\hat{Y}_*=f(X_*)$.
+The only objective metric adopted by \citep{lim17}, in evaluating the models they built is a categorical cross entropy-based chord prediction error, representing the discrepancy between the ground truth chords $Y_*$ and predicted chords $\hat{Y}_*=f(X_*)$.
 The chord prediction error is calculated for each half bar individually and then got averaged, not considering the chord sequence as a whole.
-In addition, it does not directly measure how the generated chord sequence $\hat{Y}_*$ fits with the given melody $X_*$.
+In addition, it does not directly measure how the generated chord sequence fits with the given melody.
+What's more, when calculating the chord prediction error, the underlying assumption is that the ``ground truth'' chord sequence $Y_*$ is the \emph{only} feasible one to harmonize the given melody $X_*$.
+This is not true in general.

 For the comparative study, we introduce here a set of six objective metrics defined below.
 These metrics are split into two categories, namely three chord progression metrics and three chord/melody harmonicity metrics.
 Please note that we do not evaluate the melody itself, as the melody is provided by the ground truth data.